Haroldgomez777/laravel_to_do/readme.md

 # Laravel Quickstart - Intermediate - Task List With Authentication

+this is from the laravel tutorial

+This Application can be used to store the links of The Videos You wish to download in future

 install php7.0 make sure you have every extensions as in laravel docs